feathersjs/docs/api/authentication/server.md

 ### service.remove(data)

-The `remove` method will be used less often.
-It mostly exists to allow for adding hooks the the "logout" process.
-For example, in services that require high control over security, a developer could register hooks on the `remove` method that perform token blacklisting.
+The `remove` method is used less often.
+Its main purpose is adding hooks to the "logout" process.
+For example, in services that require high control over security, a developer can register hooks on the `remove` method that perform token blacklisting.

 ### service.hooks({ before })